mlakewood/orochi/README.md

 Following are the key concepts required to understand how orochi works.

 ## Proxy
 The main workhorse of orochi is the proxy.
-When you want to see how a service interacts with another service, you wrap both services in a proxy and make http requests to them.
-Orochi will record all the requests and responses and create an ordering.
+When you want test the interaction between two services, wrap both services in a proxy and make http requests to them.
+Orochi will record all the requests, responses and the ordering.

 ## Command